 What to do at an outdoor baby shower?

 When you’re brainstorming your outdoor baby shower ideas, it’s important to also consider what you want to do at the shower.
 It’s typical for a baby shower to have a gift-opening component so the parents-to-be can thank guests in person, and you may or may not want to include a sit-down meal.
-In addition to a broad “cocktail hour”—when guests can catch up amongst themselves—a few outdoor baby shower games can make the party even more lively.
+In addition to a broad “cocktail hour”—when guests can catch up amongst themselves—an outdoor baby shower game can make the party even more lively.

 If you’re at a park or in a backyard, it’s easy to set up outdoor activities like ladder golf and cornhole—these games can be set out so that guests can play them whenever they’d like, and they don’t have to if they don’t feel so inclined.
 If you want a more active shower, you can also organize field day games to bring out your guests’ competitive sides.
 Because the mom-to-be will likely want to relax, she can be the judge of all competitions.